fbpx

 Why do my prints look different than my computer screen?

 Colors can vary widely from computer screen to computer screen because screens typically are not calibrated.
 There is also a translation from how your computer screen understands color (RGB) to how a printer understands color (CMYK, see section on RGB vs CMYK).
-With all of those variables, the only way to really guarantee how your colors will turn out is to print a physical proof (see the section above on proofing)
+With all of those variables, the only way to really guarantee how your colors will turn out is to print a physical proof (see the section on proofing).

 Other Questions